verifalia/verifalia-go-sdk/README.md

 To specify a completion callback URL, use one of the `Submit*WithOptions()` or `Run*WithOptions` functions and set the `CompletionCallback` of the specified `SubmissionOptions` instance.

-Note that completion callbacks are invoked asynchronously and it could take up to several seconds for your callback URL to get invoked.
+Note that completion callbacks are invoked asynchronously, and it could take up to several seconds for your callback URL to get invoked.

 ### Retrieving a job

-Once you have an email validation job `Id`, which is always returned by any of the `Submit*()` functions as part of the validation's `Overview` property, you can retrieve an updated snapshot of the job by way of the `Get()` function.
+Once you have an email validation job `Id`, which is always returned by any of the `Submit*()` functions as part of the validation's `Overview` property, you can retrieve an updated snapshot of the job by way of the `Get()` and `GetOverview()` functions, which return, respectively, a `Job` instance or an `Overview` instance for the desired email verification job.

 In the following example, we are requesting the current snapshot of a given email validation job back from Verifalia: